8.7

 Viewpoint Team - Best for Commercial Contractors

-The Viewpoint Team mobile app provides a clear communication channel for commercial contractors to communicate with internal and external teams.
-It organizes communication between superintendents, project managers, subcontractors, and project engineers.
-No matter where the issue or update is on the job, everyone involved can quickly reference Viewpoint Team to check the next steps.
-When inevitable changes or delays occur on a large commercial job, it is crucial to inform the entire team to keep additional costs low and the job on schedule.
+The Viewpoint Team mobile app provides a clear communication channel for internal and external teams, including superintendents, project managers, subcontractors, and project engineers.
+When inevitable changes or delays occur on a large commercial job, everyone involved can quickly reference Viewpoint Team to check the next steps.
+This keeps your costs low and the job on schedule.

 For example, consider a scenario where glass panels arrive damaged late in the day.
 Usually, the project manager or foreman has to call the superintendent to the job site and coordinate with the supplier for a new shipment, which could take days to resolve.
 Using the Viewpoint Team mobile app, field workers can quickly take a picture of the damage, submit an issue report, and automatically have it notify the required parties.

-Because Viewpoint Team centralizes all project communication and has an audit trail, information is tracked from start to finish and cannot be lost in translation.
-The mobile app works offline, enabling contractors to capture and sync data when they regain connectivity, even in areas with limited access.
+Because Viewpoint Team centralizes all project communication and has an audit trail, it tracks information from start to finish.
+The mobile app also works offline, enabling contractors to capture and sync data when they regain connectivity, even in areas with limited access.

-Viewpoint Team is offered as standalone project management software for contractors but is also natively included within the Viewpoint Spectrum and Viewpoint One construction management systems.
+Viewpoint Team is offered as standalone software for construction companies.
+However, it’s also natively included within the Viewpoint Spectrum and Viewpoint One construction management systems.
 It’s best-suited for mid-size to large commercial contractors with 50 to over 1,000 employees, supporting subcontractor management, complex projects, and team coordination across job sites.

 Team by Viewpoint